ollieng/lightbox-test-app/README.md

 # lightbox-test-app
-Display photos and lightbox for photo details
+Display photo thumbnails and lightbox for enlarged photo and title.

 This app uses the https://www.flickr.com/services/api/explore/flickr.photosets.getPhotos API to fetch a photoset from a given photoset id.